 While recent census data shows that safety net programs are improving the lives of low-income Americans, racial disparities in poverty and wealth continue.
 In recognition of the structural racism that contributes to these disparities and ongoing police violence against Black people and other people of color we released a racial justice statement.

 In October 2015, The Department of Health and Human Services (HHS) released proposed regulations to address discrimination in health care settings.
 The proposed regulations, which were issued to implement Section 1557 of the Affordable Care Act, represent a positive step toward improving health equity.
-However, the regulations need significant improvement to ensure all older adults and people with disabilities can access health care and services without fear of discrimination.
-We prepared comments detailing suggested improvements to the regulations as they pertain to care and services for older adults.
-Find them here.
+In summer 2019, the Trump Administration issued proposed regulations that would roll back many of those protections.
+Our comments and other resources defending the health care rights law are here.
+The final rule had not been published as of August 2019.

 In spring 2019, as part of a series of attacks on immigrant communities, the Trump Administration proposed a rule that would prohibit 25,000 mixed immigration status families from living in public or other subsidized housing.
 Our resources to fight that rule can be found here.
 The final rule had not been published as of August, 2019.